DIY Minky Blanket | BewstSew Your Own Baby Blanket

 Almost everyone you talk to will have a different preferred size for baby blankets.
 When starting out with a DIY minky blanket, I strongly recommend starting with blankets on the smaller end of the scale.
 It is easier to control smaller pieces of fabric.
 Stroller or receiving sizes (ie somewhere around the 20-35 inch range) are a great place to start.
 The pink minky blanket pictured here is 22 in x 32.
 This is my personal preferred size for making minky blankets to give as gifts at baby showers.
 That size is slightly skinnier than the usual recommendation for a stroller blanket.
 However, I find it fits perfectly into strollers and car seats, is not overwhelming for newborns and yet later becomes the perfect size for toddlers to tote around.

 Start by cutting your top fabric to size.
-You need to cut a piece that is the finished size of your blanket, plus 1 inch on each side for your seam allowance.
-So to replicate my blanket your top fabric needs to be 23 in x 33 in.
+It would be best if you cut a piece that is the finished size of your blanket, plus 1 inch on each side for your seam allowance.
+So to replicate my blanket, your top fabric needs to be 23 in x 33 in.
+You can get it from a yard of fabric!

 Blanket Step 3: Oversize your minky cut